Efficient Large-Scale Visual Representation Learning And Evaluation: Experiments

-The multitask EfficientNetB0 does best for the visually similar clicks evaluation task, the smaller EfficientFormer l1 448-dim comes in a close second, outperforming the l3 variant.
-The difference between l3 and l1 is in the number of transformer blocks, with only one for l1.
-It appears that a simpler model does better on this particular visually similar clicks task.
-The learning paradigm makes a different as well.
-While we have only employed triplet learning with an EfficientNet B0 backbone, the triplet embeddings outperform the supervised learning embeddings in the evaluation task closest to the metric learning task they were trained on.
-In conclusion, even when strong pretrained backbones are available, there is no substitute for a carefully crafted model and finetuning.
-However, having these low latency strong pretrained backbones available is a high efficiency inducer.
+While we have only employed triplet learning with an EfficientNetB0 backbone, the triplet embeddings outperform the supervised learning embeddings in the evaluation task closest to the metric learning task they were trained on.
+Even when strong pretrained backbones are available, there is no substitute for a carefully crafted model and finetuning.
+To evaluate uncertainty, we ran several iterations of training for both the EfficientNetB0 and the EfficientFormerl3, our final contenders, with different random seeds and the standard error of accuracy estimates is negligible.
 Table \ref{tab:train_hp_params} gives the hyperparameters for finetuning all models.

+In a first iteration we evaluated the EfficientNetB0 256d and the EfficientFormerl3 512d representations (finetuned in MT2) using the generated text-to-image queries dataset.
+On this task, the CNN achieves the best Recall@10 at epoch six (0.0438).
+The efficient ViT continues learning for all 12 epochs and achieves a slightly higher (+2\%) recall.
+This is a challenging evaluation tasks for a few reasons.
+The clicks are biased toward the production search-by-text system that produced them so absolute values are less relevant.
+The generative diffusion model displays higher errors than in controlled experiments when employed with actual user queries, which are short and lacking garment detail.
+Prompt engineering for text queries may improve the process.
+This is early research which hopefully opens a path for other generative AI-fueled approaches.